Skip to main content

 Credits

 CATS (Credit Accumulation Transfer System) credits have been adopted for some postgraduate distance-learning/online courses.
 A typical full-time postgraduate masters course comprises 180 CATS credits, a postgraduate diploma 120 CATS credits and a postgraduate certificate 60 CATS credits.
-See the Programme Structures page for further information.
+See the Courses Structures for further information.

 Credits, level

 Students must complete a certain number of credits at specified levels in order to receive the final award for their programme of study.
-Please see the Programme Structures page and the description of unit levels for further details.
+The QA3 Approval of new programmes of study, annex b provides further details.

 D